MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/add-a-data-source-to-tabular-model-analysis-services-amo-tom.md

 ## Next step

-Within a model, you’ll need to set up data bindings that map source columns in the data source to destination columns in the model.
+Within a model, you'll need to set up data bindings that map source columns in the data source to destination columns in the model.
 You will also need to define the partitions, a minimum of one per table, that store the data.
 The following link shows you how: [Create tables, partitions, and columns](create-tables-partitions-and-columns-in-a-tabular-model.md)